entron/entron.github.io/_posts/2025-11-29-Demystify Variational Autoencoders.md

 Prior, posterior, evidence, and now ELBO… Bayesians really like fancy (and sometimes intimidating) names.
 We'd better focus on what these things are, rather than get distracted by the terminology.

-For this reason, unlike many tutorials on VAE/VI, I don’t think “ELBO” deserves a section title or a bold font.
+For this reason, unlike many tutorials on VAE/VI, I don’t think ELBO deserves a section title or bold font.
-Frankly, I hate this name.
+Frankly, I don’t like the name.
-I’d prefer to call the negative ELBO “free energy,” as in active inference — at least that gives me some inspiring insight.
-So forget about the “lower bound.”
-The name feels like a label invented after the fact, so let’s stop pretending it represents the real insight behind VI optimization.
+I’d rather call the negative ELBO free energy, as in active inference, because that framing actually gives me some intuitive insight.
+By contrast, “lower bound” feels like a label invented after the fact, rather than something that represents the real insight behind variational inference optimization.

-For now, just remember:
+Therefore, just remember this relation:

 $$
 \boxed{